 I would recommend checking the brisket around 160-170 degrees F. Wrap the brisket in the butcher paper tight similar to how you would roll up a giant burrito.

-Temperature Should you Pull your Brisket?
+8. What Temperature Should you Pull your Brisket?

 Every brisket is a little different so I don’t recommend relying solely on temperature to tell when a brisket is done.

 I like to keep a temperature probe thermometer in the flat section and the point so I can monitor the temp throughout the entire cook.